MayhemMC/MayhemMC/docs/server/anarchy.md

 ---
 # Rules
-**There are none**.
-All we ask of you is to use your ethics when it comes to pushing the server to its limits.
-The server does have a limit despite high-end hardware.
-All we ask is that you be respectful, if you accidentally crash the server while traveling, that's ok.
-If you are purposely and repeatedly crashing the server, there may be a handicap.
-This has never happened before, lets try to make it never happen and keep MMC Anarchy fun for everyone.
+**There are none**

+All that is asked is that you don't intentionally try to lag the server.
+The hardware running anarchy runs other servers on the network and if its overworked, other servers may see a decline in performance.
+Please respect the players that are playing on other servers.